 “Because I had a child with special needs, guardianships, transition planning and special needs estate planning are near and dear to my heart.
 I sit with clients to discuss their situation, helping them attain peace of mind and approach the future with confidence knowing they have done all you can to ensure the highest quality of life.” — Annette Hines

 Mark Worthington has been in private practice exclusively in special needs law, elder law, and estate planning for 24 years.
 Recently he accepted an appointment as a full-time Professor of Law and Director of the Graduate Program (LL.M.) in Elder Law and Estate Planning at Western New England University School of Law, an ABA accredited law school where I have taught as an Adjunct for 11 years.
-Mark was formerly a partner at Special Needs Law Group of Massachusetts, PC (“SNLG”), where he retains his strong ties at SNLG now as Special Counsel to the Firm.
+Mark is also a partner at Special Needs Law Group of Massachusetts, PC (“SNLG”).

 “Annette and I complement each other so well.
 She not only manages the practice, but excels in the courtroom, in negotiations and working with government agencies, and in truly understanding the depths of the special needs world.
 But beyond that, we find that we operate in symbiosis … together we accomplish legal results that simply astonish and thrill us, and which neither of us alone would have conceived.” — Mark Worthington